moderndive/moderndive/vignettes/paper.md

 > "How do we extract the values in the regression table?"

-While one might argue that extracting the intercept and slope coefficients can be simply done using `coefficients(score_model)`, what about the standard errors?
+While one might argue that extracting the intercept and slope coefficients can be "simply" done using `coefficients(score_model)`, what about the standard errors?
 For example, a Google query of "_how do I extract standard errors from lm in R_" yielded results from [the R mailing list](https://stat.ethz.ch/pipermail/r-help/2008-April/160538.html){target="_blank"} and from [Cross Validated](https://stats.stackexchange.com/questions/27511/extract-standard-errors-of-coefficient-linear-regression-r){target="_blank"} suggesting we run:

 ```r